 Geering up is excited to offer virtual STEM workshops in May & June!
 Workshops will be led by two Geering Up instructors virtually and consist of exciting software based activities that stimulate computational thinking and digital literacy.
 Students of all levels can participate and be equipped with the tools and knowledge they need to further explore computer science after the workshop.
 Workshops are available to schools across all of BC!

-We are happy to accommodate the nuances of your school’s bell schedule.
+We are happy to accommodate your school’s bell schedule.

 HIGH SCHOOL WORKSHOPS